 - Thinking about what you’re grateful for

 Some people find it difficult to do these kinds of activities for long periods, especially if you’re the kind of person who is always on the go.
-Be patient with yourself and know that it gets easier.
-As you continue to prepare yourself for sleep night after night, you’ll notice that nighttime tinnitus gets less and less intrusive and that you’ll start falling asleep faster.
+You must be patient with yourself and know that it gets easier.
+As you continue to prepare yourself for sleep night after night, you’ll notice that nighttime tinnitus becomes less and less intrusive and that you’ll start falling asleep faster.

-4. Recognize When the Ringing Is Trying to Tell You Something
+- Recognize When the Ringing in Your Ears Is Trying to Tell You Something

 Experiencing ringing at night can be a sign of several things.
 In many cases, addressing the root cause can quiet or silence tinnitus.
 It may be a sign that:

-- You’re not protecting your ears in a noisy workplace
+- You don’t protect your ears in a noisy workplace

-- Your hobbies are loud enough to damage ears (for example you use snowmobiles, motorcycles, or go to concerts)
+- Your hobbies are loud enough to damage ears (for example, you ride motorcycles or attend concerts)

-- You’re turning your headphones, earbuds or speakers too high
+- The volume on your headphones, earbuds or speakers is too high

-- You’re using drugs (prescription, over the counter or Illegal) that are damaging your hearing
+- You use drugs (prescription, over the counter, or illegal) that are damaging your hearing

-- You’re suffering from anxiety or depression, which make tinnitus sound louder
+- You suffer from anxiety or depression, which make tinnitus sound louder

 - You have heart disease

-Often addressing the underlying cause can eliminate or significantly reduce the annoyance level of the tinnitus keeping you up at night, allowing you to fall asleep faster.
+Addressing the underlying cause often eliminates or significantly reduces the annoyance level of the tinnitus keeping you up at night, allowing you to fall asleep faster.

-A hearing professional can work with you to identify the cause of that ringing.
+A hearing professional can work with you to identify the cause of the ringing in your ears.
 They’ll likely recommend trying some of the techniques we’ve mentioned here to help you get deal with the problem.
-A professional can also identify the severity of the tinnitus and whether it was caused by a past event like shooting off fireworks without ear protection or if something you’re doing now is making it worse.
+A professional can also identify the severity of the tinnitus and whether it was caused by a past event, like shooting off fireworks without ear protection, or if something you’re doing now is making it worse.

 Additionally, they can help you reduce the negative effects of tinnitus.
 Solutions might include:

-- Special hearing aids that cancel out the tinnitus sound
+- Special hearing aids that cancel out the ringing in your ears

 - Sound therapy which trains your brain not to hear the ringing

 If ringing is keeping you up at night, know that you have options.
-Gritting your teeth and bearing it likely isn’t your best choice.
+Gritting your teeth and bearing it is not your best choice.
 Get a formal diagnosis and talk to a hearing professional about treatment.